Serhii Filimonov: Rhino

 Filimonov played the lead role in the film Rhino by Ukrainian director Oleh Sentsov.

 Rhino is the second feature film by the Ukrainian director Oleh Sentsov.
 In 2012, the film was already presented at the industry platform of the Sofia International Film Festival, where it received awards for Best Project and Best Pitching.
 However, work on the film was suspended due to Sentsov's illegal arrest by Russian security services in 2014 and his subsequent imprisonment.
 Work on the project was resumed after the release of the director in 2019.
 The world premiere of Rhino is scheduled take place on September 10, 2021, at the 78th Venice Film Festival in the Orizzonti section.

 Filming of Rhino took place in Kryvyi Rih, Lviv and Kyiv and wrapped in December 2020.

 The film is a co-production of Ukraine, Poland and Germany.

 At the Stockholm International Film Festival 2021 Filimonov won the best actor category and Rhino best film.

+Assassination attempt

+On July 29, 2025, the Security Service of Ukraine (SBU) announced the arrest of a person who had been preparing the assassination of Filimonov under the direction of Russia's Federal Security Service (FSB).

+The FSB recruiter posed as an SBU officer, leading the suspect to believe he was assisting Ukrainian intelligence in neutralising a Russian agent.
+The suspect — a resident of Kamianske and a former ATO participant — was directed to send the handler photographs of Filimonov's surroundings, descriptions of his movements, and to track his vehicle.
+The handler then passed the suspect the coordinates of a concealed firearm and ordered him to kill Filimonov.
+The SBU detained the suspect immediately before the murder attempt.